tinygo-org/tinygo-site/content/getting-started/windows.md

     tinygo build -o flash.bin -target arduino-nano33 path\to\code
     ```

-- Plug in the Circuit Playground Express board to the USB port.
+- Plug in the Arduino Nano33 IoT board to the USB port.

 - Double tap the "RESET" button.

+- Windows 10 should display a notification with the name of the COM port that the board has been assigned to.
+For example `COM4`.

 - Flash the binary to your Arduino Nano33 board by running this command: